maskedgojo/FAKE-NEWS-DETECTION/README.md

 ## Key Features
 --------------

 - **Data Preprocessing**: The project involves collecting and preprocessing a dataset containing news articles.
-Techniques such as tokenization, stemming, and TF-IDF vectorization are used to transform text data into numerical features[1][2].
+Techniques such as tokenization, stemming, and TF-IDF vectorization are used to transform text data into numerical features.
-- **Model Development**: The project employs several machine learning algorithms, including Logistic Regression, Decision Trees, Random Forest, and Support Vector Machines (SVM), to build predictive models[5][6].
+- **Model Development**: The project employs several machine learning algorithms, including Logistic Regression, Decision Trees, Random Forest, and Support Vector Machines (SVM), to build predictive models.
-- **Model Evaluation**: The performance of each model is assessed using metrics such as accuracy, precision, recall, and F1-score[3][5].
+- **Model Evaluation**: The performance of each model is assessed using metrics such as accuracy, precision, recall, and F1-score.

 ## Technologies Used
 --------------------